poetaman/arttime/README.md

 🧜🏼‍♀️ Beauty of text art meets functionality of clock/timer ⏰. ``arttime`` brings curated text-art to otherwise artless terminal emulators of starving developers and other users who can use terminal.

 Purpose/features:
-- Bring curated text/ascii art to artless terminals, currently 300+ high quality text art to choose from
+- Bring curated text/ascii art to artless terminals, currently 300+ high-quality text art to choose from
 - Provide a simple yet smart alarm/timer for commandline
 - Native desktop notifications for timer, notification identifies the instance of arttime it came from
 - Provide developers with 1 line under art to display their activism